-Students who have already been diagnosed as having special educational needs before joining the college will be referred to the Head of Academic Support, who will then begin the process of collating the information necessary produce a student SEN/D profile, to help relevant members of staff to consider implications for teaching practice and to provide general academic support.
+Students who have already been diagnosed as having special educational needs before joining the college will be referred to the Head of Learning Support, who will then begin the process of collating the information necessary produce a student SEN/D profile, to help relevant members of staff to consider implications for teaching practice and to provide general academic support.
 Relevant information will be sought from various sources to create a comprehensive profile of historical evidence of need and support.
 Sources of information include:

 - Reports and references from previous schools.
-In particular, at the point of entry to Years 10 and 11, the last two academic reports and any available SAT reports will be requested - Documentation pertaining to access arrangements from previous schools for students entering Years 12 and 13.
-(It should be noted that such documentation may not exist if the student's SEN/D needs were not recognised at the time.). - Any available educational psychologist reports - Performance on MPW English and Mathematics entrance tests (GCSE students only) - Feedback information provided by those who interviewed the student as part of the admissions process.
+In particular, at the point of entry to Years 10 and 11, the last two academic reports and any available SAT reports will be requested. - Documentation pertaining to access arrangements from previous schools for students entering Years 12 and 13.
+(It should be noted that such documentation may not exist if the student's SEN/D needs were not recognised at the time.) - · Any available educational psychologist reports - Feedback information provided by those who interviewed the student as part of the admissions process.

-Students who have not been diagnosed before as having a learning difficulty but whose learning causes concern should be referred to the Head of Academic Support as quickly as possible.
+Students who have not been diagnosed before as having a learning difficulty but whose learning causes concern should be referred to the Head of Learning Support as quickly as possible.
 Referral can come from a variety of sources:

-- Subject tutor request (the tutor should inform the relevant Director of Studies that a referral has been made)
+- Subject tutor request (the tutor should inform the relevant Personal Tutor that a referral has been made)

-- Director of Studies request

-- Student counsellor request
+- Personal Tutor request

-- Request from parent or guardian
+- · Request from parent or guardian

 - Student request

 - Following information from the student's previous school.